 The answer to this question largely determines the quality of education you are likely to receive.
 The United States Medical Licensing Examination (USMLE) Step 1 exam assesses students on their understanding and ability to apply different concepts with a special focus on principles underlying health, modes of therapy and diseases.

 Passing the USMLE Step 1 exam on your first attempt is important and enables you to progress smoothly into your clinical rotations.
 A high score on the USMLE Step One exam can also contribute toward your success in securing your desired residency.
 Passing the USMLE Step 1 exam is mandatory for practicing medicine in the USA.
 Most schools publicize their first-time pass rates on their website and it’s important to select a school that has a pass rate of 95% or higher.
-Between 2015 - 2019, Saba University had a USMLE first-time pass rate of 99%.
+Between 2015 - 2020, Saba had a USMLE first-time pass rate of 99%.

 When evaluating medical schools you should also consider the clinical rotations that the school offers, looking closely to make sure they are at ACGME- approved teaching hospitals.
 Your medical school research should also take into consideration the facilities offered on-campus such as libraries, gyms and student accommodations.